tim2000s/Boost-master-v3/README.md

 Once the time window has elapsed COBBoost maxBolus is no longer used.

 UAMBoost:
-This is based upon Boost and is used when there is a sudden increase in BGL.
+This is based upon Boost and is used when there is a sudden increase in BGL of >=9 (0.5 mmol) UAMBoost will only operate when there are no COB.
-When the delta is >=9 (0.5 mmol) or when the last COB entry was longer than the iTime window ago (eg 2h).
-Essentially UAMBoost will only operate when there are no COB or COB within close proximity.
-UAMBoost like the Boost plugin will use the TDD as a reference point for initial insulin dose that can be scaled within preferences.
+TDD is used as a reference point for initial insulin dose that can be scaled within preferences.

 ISFBoost:
 All other predictions based on future eventualBG will use ISFBoost.